DigiBP/26SS_Tierpark_Bern/README.md

 2. Devid Montecchiari

 # Introduction
-The to-be process describes an automated case allocation process for assigning a suitable Family Coach to a client case.
+The To-Be process describes an automated case allocation process for assigning a suitable Family Coach to a client case.
 The purpose of this process is to reduce manual effort, improve transparency, and support better decision-making during coach allocation.
 In the improved process, client data is first entered and stored in the system.
 The system then automatically calculates distances and scores for possible coach assignments.
 Based on this information, the case coach can review the suggested assignment, evaluate additional soft factors, and decide whether the recommended Family Coach is suitable.
 If the recommendation is accepted, the client is informed and the case is assigned.
 If the recommendation is not suitable, the process allows the case coach to return and evaluate another option.
 This to-be process combines automation, data-based scoring, and human review.
 This is important because coach allocation should not depend solely on technical matching criteria, such as distance or workload, but also on human judgement, soft factors, and the client's specific needs.